petr590/JDecompiler-java/README.md

 - Ability to omit `this` and the current class
 - Declaration of fields separated by commas
 - Variable names from LocalVariableTable
+- Recognition of constants in the current class, as well as standard constants (Math.PI, Double.NaN, etc.)

 ## Used libraries:
 - ArgParser - https://github.com/petr590/ArgParser